langchain-ai/langgraph/docs/docs/concepts/memory.md

 This can be viewed as analyzing interactions and trying to determine what could have been done better, and then putting those learnings back into the system prompt for future interactions.
 We dive into this more in [this section](#update-own-instructions)

-**Remember a profile**
+**Remember a single profile**

 This technique is useful when there is specific information you may want to remember about a user/organization/group.
 You can define the schema of the profile ahead of time, and then use an LLM to update this based on interactions.
 We dive into this more in [this section](#remember-a-profile)

-**Remember a list**
+**Remember multiple memories**
-This technique is useful when you want repeatedly extract items and remember those.
+This technique is useful when you want repeatedly extract & items and remember those.
-Similar to remembering a profile, you still define a custom schema to remember.
+Similar to remembering a profile, you still define a schema to remember.
 The difference is that rather than remembering ONE schema per user/organization/group, you remember a list.
 We still use an LLM to update this list.
 We dive into this more in [this section](#remember-a-list)